dx7er/Wifiter/README.md

 # Wifiter DOS

 Wifiter Dos version 1.0
-dos written in bash language.
+DOS script written in bash language,
+Performs basic attacks on wifi router,
+It can perform TCP SYN, ACK flood on wifi,
+Disables wifi for some seconds,
-perform basic attacks on wifi router. it can perform TCP SYN, ACK flood on wifi disables wifi for some seconds. still working on it to make it better.
+Enter name of router manufacturer to perform attacks, Still working on it to make it better.